Catch for Newly Appointed Management Board Members?

 A gap in legal provisions might mean criminal liability for management board members for not filing financial statements on time.

-Amendments enacted in mid-March 2018 to the National Court Register Act have already caused some confusion and alot of trouble for companies whose management boards solely comprise foreigners.
+Amendments enacted earlier this year to the National Court Register Act have already caused some confusion and alot of trouble for companies whose management boards solely comprise foreigners.
 In order to file the company’s annual financial documents with the registry court (the financial statements, management board report, and resolutions approving them and distributing profit or covering losses) at least one person has to be on the management board who has an individual civil identification number (PESEL) or qualified electronic signature, or is registered as auser of the e-government ePUAP system (an article about this can be found here).

 At the height of the season in which ordinary shareholders meetings and assemblies are held, alarge part of the law in question, applicable even when there are persons who hold aPESEL number on the management board, should also be borne in mind.